 Car owners seem to have a love/hate relationship with gasoline.
 We love where fuel can take us, but despise the rising cost of getting it in to the tank.
 There are many misconceptions out there, so the rules that used to apply to may no longer be true.
 Todays technology is changing the game constantly, so lets get to the bottom of common myths about gasoline - and hopefully, how to use less of it.

 Is premium fuel is the best for my car?

-Nope, not unless your engine was designed to burn a higher octane.
-There is no advantage to premium grade fuel if your engine was made to burn 87 octane, or regular gas, at a lower ignition temperature.
+Not unless your engine was designed to burn a higher octane.
+There is no advantage to premium grade fuel if your engine was made to burn 87 octane (regular gas) at a lower ignition temperature.

 Will I get more gas if I fill up early in the morning?

 Because the gas station tanks are underground, the temperature is pretty much the same throughout the day.
 Gas does turn to vapor when it's hot, but a collection system with a carbon-filled cannister sends it right back to your engine.
-Moral of the story?
 Buy gas when you need it - there is no magical hour.

 Does rolling down my windows instead of running the air conditioning save money on gas?